aloksingh1818/LeafArea_production/README.md

 ```

 Use this prompt to guide the AI agent in completing the project with all the required features and improvements.

+## Local Hosting & Development Hints

+### Local Hosting
+To host the project locally:

+1. **Backend API:**
+   - Run the Flask/FastAPI server:
+     ```bash
+     python plant_disease_api.py
+     ```
+   - The API will be available at `http://localhost:5000` (Flask) or `http://localhost:8000` (FastAPI).

+2. **Frontend UI:**
+   - Navigate to the UI directory:
+     ```bash
+     cd <ui-folder>
+     npm run dev
+     ```
+   - The UI will be available at `http://localhost:3000` (or the port specified in your Vite/React setup).

+### Ensuring Features Remain Intact
+- **Area Calculation:** Ensure the area calculation logic is correctly integrated into the UI and API.
+Test with sample images to verify accuracy.
+- **Model Accuracy:** Regularly evaluate the model using the validation set to ensure it maintains high accuracy (95%+).

+### Hints for AI Developers
+- **Step-by-Step Implementation:**
+  1. **Data Preparation:** Use `verify_and_split_dataset.py` to ensure data quality and proper splitting.
+  2. **Model Training:** Follow the training script (`train_plantvillage_cnn.py`) and monitor logs for accuracy improvements.
+  3. **UI Development:** Use React/Vite for a modern UI.
+Integrate the API for real-time predictions.
+  4. **API Development:** Ensure robust error handling and logging in the API.
+  5. **Testing:** Implement unit tests for each component to ensure reliability.
+  6. **Deployment:** Use Docker for containerization and CI/CD for automated deployment.

+- **Common Pitfalls:**
+  - Ensure all dependencies are correctly installed and up-to-date.
+  - Monitor GPU usage during training to avoid out-of-memory errors.
+  - Regularly backup your model and data to prevent loss.

+Use these hints to guide your development process and ensure a smooth implementation of the project.